 Last year, we were honored to work with Brooklyn artist Mohammed Fayaz who’s illustrative work documents his community of queer and trans people of color.
-This year, Mohammed returned to interview his friend, the talented Loveis Wise as she brought her unique artwork to life on our NYC Herald Sq. store windows.
+This year, Mohammed returned to interview his friend, the talented Loveis Wise as they brought their unique artwork to life on our NYC Herald Sq. store windows.
 Loveis is a freelance illustrator based in Philly (but soon moving to LA).
-Much like her name, Loveis’ work exudes happiness – bright colors, playful shapes, and empowering characters.
-See the mural she created and learn more about the artist below.
+Much like their name, Loveis’ work exudes happiness – bright colors, playful shapes, and empowering characters.
+See the mural they created and learn more about the artist below.

 Photography by Justin J Wee

 Mohammed: Good morning, really nice to see you.
 Can you introduce yourself?

 Loveis: My name is Loveis Wise, I’m a freelance illustrator and designer based in Philadelphia currently but moving to LA soon.

 M: Okay, this one is for both of us.
 When and where did we meet each other?…so, we met last year.
 Pride 2018, at the march.